gonzaloronvera/web_3_development_training/README.md

 ## Operating on the testnets

 - See the Etherscans for [Rinkeby](https://rinkeby.etherscan.io/).
 - Get Ether using either [the Chainlink Rinkeby faucet](https://rinkebyfaucet.com/) or [the AWS faucet](https://faucet.awsmyers.people.aws.dev/).
+Alternatelly, you could explore [other faucets] (https://faucets.chain.link/rinkeby)
 - See the transaction and account in [Rinkeby EtherScan](https://rinkeby.etherscan.io/).
 See the Ether in the wallet.
 - Transfer ETH with the people sitting next to you.
 - See the gas for your transactions.